valory-xyz/optimus-quickstart/README.md

 ### Service is Running

-Once the ./run_service.sh has completed, i.e. the service is running, you can check out the live logs of your Modius agent with:
+Once the ./run_service.sh has completed, i.e. the service is running, you can check out the live logs of your Optimus agent with:

 ```bash
 docker logs optimus_abci_0 --follow